 It's official: real estate prices are going up.
 Actually, we like to shy away from predictions like that because we can't be 100% certain.
 We prefer to educate ourselves as best as possible and let everyone draw their own conclusions.
 Unless there is a massive shift in government spending and policy, owning assets like real estate becomes absolutely essential in any prudent financial plan.

 Because government spending levels are just going up, and there is much more to come.
 All three major parties ran on platforms in the last election that involved borrowing more money to put into the system, with no talk of the long-term implications of these policies.
 Here are the money supply numbers in Canada compared to the average selling price on the Toronto Real Estate Board.

-The M2 Money Supply in Canada includes physical currency, money held in chequing accounts, and easily convertible deposits.
-This means saving accounts, money market funds, term deposits, and anything else that can be converted to cash quickly.
+The M2 Money Supply in Canada includes physical currency, money held in checking accounts, and easily convertible deposits.
+This means savings accounts, money market funds, term deposits, and anything else that can be converted to cash quickly.
 It is the accepted metric for evaluating the supply of capital.

 M2 Money Supply in Canada